Tylopaedia

 Tylopaedia is a butterfly genus in the family Lycaenidae.
 It is monotypic containing only the species Tylopaedia sardonyx, the king copper, which is found in South Africa and Namibia.

+Description

 The wingspan is 32–40 mm for males and 35–50 mm females.
 Adults are on wing from August to December and from January to April in two generations per year.

+Habitat and behavior

 The larvae feed on Aspalathus spinosa, Phylica olaefolia, and Euclea undulata.